Randy Nteka

-Randy Nteka (born 6 December 1997) is a French professional footballer who plays for La Liga club Elche CF, on loan from Rayo Vallecano.
+Randy Nteka (born 6 December 1997) is a professional footballer who plays for La Liga club Rayo Vallecano.
 Mainly an attacking midfielder, he can also play as a forward.
+Born in France, he represents Angola internationally.

 Club career

 Early career

-Born in Paris, Nteka left his hometown and joined Spanish side Betis San Isidro on a trial period in 2016, after having been called by an agent proposing a move to Madrid and trials with bigger clubs.
+Born in Paris, Nteka left his hometown and joined Spanish side Betis San Isidro on a trial period in January 2017, after having been called by an agent proposing a move to Madrid and trials with bigger clubs.
 He made his debut for the club during the 2016–17 season, scoring three goals in 13 appearances.
 While at Betis San Isidro, Nteka was left without a paycheck.
 Eventually, the club offered him 300 euros a month, and to justify the expense, had him take care of the training ground and clean the dressing room.

 Fuenlabrada

-In November 2017, Randy joined Fuenlabrada and was initially assigned to the reserves in the regional leagues.
+In November 2017, after a failed move to Rayo Vallecano B, Nteka joined Fuenlabrada and was initially assigned to the reserves in the regional leagues.
 However, he never played for the B-team, being immediately included in Antonio Calderón's main squad and making his first-team debut on 7 January 2018, starting and scoring the opener in a 2–1 away defeat of Deportivo Fabril in the Segunda División B.

 Nteka renewed with Fuenla on 22 June 2018, after agreeing to a three-year deal.
 He was a regular starter during the campaign, contributing with eight goals as his side achieved promotion to Segunda División for the first time ever.

 Nteka made his professional debut on 17 August 2019, starting in a 2–0 away defeat of Elche CF. He scored his first professional goal on 13 October, netting his team's only in a 2–1 away loss against Mirandés.

 Nteka scored eight goals for Fuenla during the 2020–21 campaign, being the club's top goalscorer as they achieved a mid-table finish.